 6. Marketing Your Business

 Marketing is probably the most important thing you will have to do to acquire more clients.
 Some of the mediums you should explore to market your services include:

 - Website and blogs

 - Social media platforms such as Facebook and Instagram

 - Newspaper Pamphlets

 - Networking through business meets

-Continuing education on fitness will keep your certification current and will let you to stay updated on latest developments in fitness, health and weight management.
-Yearly health conference, fitness and health magazines, convention programs and courses are some of the means to enhancing your skills further.
+Continuing education on fitness will keep your certification current and will let you stay updated on the latest developments in fitness, health and weight management.
+Yearly health conference, fitness and health magazines, convention programs and courses are some of the means of enhancing your skills further.